The

 the decking & railings on 23 trestles in the last several years.

-Bathrooms are available in Damascus near the caboose, Straight Branch
+alvarado, in Damascus near the caboose, Straight Branch

 parking lot, Creek Junction parking lot, Green Cove train station,